 - a request for information or to check your business records

+You’ll usually have to pay your own costs if you appeal against a tax decision.
 You may be able to delay the payment of a penalty or any tax you owe until your appeal’s been resolved.

 This guide is also available in Welsh (Cymraeg).

 You can contact HMRC if you have a query about a tax decision.

 If you do not understand the decision you can also get advice from HMRC or professional help.

 You may be able to ask HMRC to cancel tax you owe.
 You can only do this if HMRC did not act on information that you, your employer or the Department for Work and Pensions (DWP) gave them.